siraat-ai-academy/freelance-content-writing-suite-by-jamalu/11-client-facing-tools/59-content-sops-standard-operating-procedures.md

 📌 **Task Summary**:
 This offering creates clear, role-friendly **Content SOPs** — detailed documents that guide every step of your **content creation process**, from **research**, to **drafting**, to **publishing**.
 Ideal for **freelancers**, **agencies**, and **in-house teams**, these SOPs include **templates**, **checklists**, and **role-based responsibilities**.
 It’s structure with soul — designed to bring ease, alignment, and long-term scalability.

-> _“This is where clarity becomes your content compass — and Jamalu helps draw the map, with rhythm and reliability.”_
+> _“This is where clarity becomes your content compass — and Eks2 helps draw the map, with rhythm and reliability.”_

 ---